URI:

 Court considers the issue of costs.

-6. The Claimant’s failure to respond to my open and constructive
+> 6. The Claimant’s failure to respond to my open and

-is particularly significant given that I made clear the
+expense.
+This is particularly significant given that I made

-procedural errors in the Claimant’s service of the claim and the
+clear the procedural errors in the Claimant’s service of the

-7. I respectfully submit that my conduct was entirely reasonable
+> 7. I respectfully submit that my conduct was entirely

-and consistent with the overriding objective.
-The Claimant’s
+reasonable and consistent with the overriding objective.
+The

-failure to engage with my open offer and their subsequent
+Claimant’s failure to engage with my open offer and their

-conduct support the view that their behaviour has been
+subsequent conduct support the view that their behaviour has

 Statement are true.
 I understand that proceedings for contempt